-HOW DOES HIV AND AIDS AFFECT ABORIGINALS IN QUEBEC?
+HOW DOES HIV AND AIDS AFFECT ABORIGINAL PEOPLES IN QUEBEC?

 - In general, Aboriginal people experienced HIV at rates about 3.6 times higher than other Canadians in 2008.
 (1)

 - Aboriginal people living in Quebec make up 9% of the First Nations population in Canada; and 7% of the Métis population live in Quebec.
 (2)

 - However, Quebec does not currently report on ethnicity for positive HIV tests.
 (3)